 Unpaid internships are a common way of businesses to get free labor.
 Granted this is sometimes beneficial for some industries.
 For example, a marketing intern who has experience working for Pepsi might be considered of high value to potential businesses in the industry.

 Should designers consider unpaid internships?
+It depends.

 Working as an unpaid intern does have some benefits.
 You get to learn from senior designers, get some actual design experience and build up your skills.
 However, I would advise you to carefully look through the contract you sign as you don’t want to hand in the rights of your design work.